uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_vm_install_and_configure.md

 The virtual machine will start in full GUI mode using the Xfce window manager.
 Login using the pre-installed user `osboxes` whose password is `osboxes.org`.
 It has `sudo` configured to enable it to execute any super-user (root) commands as required.
 This is the account we will install CockroachDB into.

 The first time you log on you will be presented with a "Welcome to Linux Lite" window which lets you do things like install updates etc. Just de-select the "Show this dialog on startup." checkbox and click Close.
-You should be able to maximise the window the virtual machine is running in so it will be full screen.
+You should be able to maximize the window the virtual machine is running in so it will be full screen.

 {{site.data.alerts.tip}}
 Now that you have a working virtual machine you may want to re-open this guide in the machine's browser (FireFox comes pre-installed).
 It will make copying and pasting commands much easier.